evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 ### `clientManager`

 A `clientManager` is notified when a new client is connected, and it receives lines that are read from the input stream.
-Because the Client Manager keeps track of all Client Output actors, it is able to forward the `LineRead` to all of their outputs, i.e. their respective `clientSocketHandler` actor; this way all connected clients will receive a copy of the message.
+Because the `clientManager` keeps track of all the `client` actors, it is able to forward them each `LineRead`.

 ![clientManager forwards ServerMessage to all the connected clients](/assets/actor-2/message.gif)